streetcomplete/StreetComplete/CONTRIBUTING.md

 * **Map style issues** should be reported as in a [separate reporistory](https://github.com/ENT8R/streetcomplete-mapstyle).
 Examples of such issues are missing elements on the map, display errors on the map, .
 As a rule of thumb, you can report everything, which happens "behind" the quest icon markers, there.

-Note that technical issues with the map rendering may theoretically be reported at [Tangram-ES](https://github.com/tangrams/tangram-es/), as this is the library used by StreetComplete.
-Note that this **requires technical knowledge**, so it is often better to report them in the general StreetComplete issue tracker.
+Note that this app has other dependencies.
+For reporting issues, in these, you however have to have some technical knowledge.
+So if you are **not sure** that the component listed below is responsible for the issue you have, it is often better to report them in the general StreetComplete issue tracker.
 People will then let you know whether this issue is solvable by StreetComplete or an issue of Tangram-ES.

+More dependencies:
+* [Tangram-ES](https://github.com/tangrams/tangram-es/) for technical issues with the map rendering
+* [countryboundaries](https://github.com/westnordost/countryboundaries) for detecting, in which country a quest is (affects quest display, etc.)

 ### Suggesting new quests